 There are a lot of reasons why investors should not directly get into small cap stocks as some of them can be illiquid and concerns may arise about the way the company is being professionally managed.
 Moreover, these companies have limited media coverage and they are largely unknown among investors, which means the information in public domain will be very limited.

 Investors who want to invest in small cap stocks should go by advise of professionals who have the expertise to spot these hidden gems.
-We believe that with BSE Small Cap Index trading nearly 33% below its all time high, this is the right time to get into small cap stocks.
-However, this category is recommended only to investors who are ready to take a little extra risk to get the additional upside in their portfolio and also have the patience to wait to reap the benefits.
+We believe that with BSE Small Cap Index trading nearly 30% below its all time high, this is the right time to get into small cap stocks.
+However, this category is recommended only to investors who are ready to take the extra risk to get the additional upside in their portfolio and also have the patience to wait to reap the benefits.

 Download Potential Multibagger Stock 2019 Report for Free!